 Most of our work is related to California Penal Code 597; we encounter far more people who unintentionally harm animals than those who do so maliciously and intentionally.
 Cases involving unintentional neglect can often be resolved by our officers through education.

 SPCA Humane Officers get their authority from the California Corporations Code 14502, and can exercise the powers of a peace officer while investigating any crimes involving animals.
 All of these services are made possible by the generous support of our donors, the support of our community and those who report suspected animal abuse and neglect to us.

 Suspected animal neglect and abuse can be reported here or by calling 831-373-2631.
 All reports are considered completely confidential and will not be shared with individuals outside of law enforcement without your permission.
 We ask for your contact information in the event we need additional information; however you may remain anonymous if you choose.

-Each day, SPCA Humane Officers receive reports and investigate cases of:
+SPCA Humane Officers respond to reports and investigate cases such as:

 If you ever have any concerns about how an animal is being treated, please don’t hesitate to contact us.